linimary/Vinyl_Collection/README.md

 # Vinyl Collection App

 This JavaFX application is designed to help you manage your vinyl collection effectively.
 You can add, modify, and delete vinyl records with ease.
-The application provides features for browsing your collection by various criteria such as genre, size, and condition.
+The application provides features for browsing your collection by various criteria such as genre, size, and condition etc.

 ## Features
 - Add Vinyl Records: Easily add new vinyl records to your collection by providing details like artist name, album title, release year, genre, size, and condition.